Prediction intervals for random-effects meta-analysis based on confidence distributions and Edgington's method: Simulation Study

-Simulation results suggest that the predictive distributions PCD-full and PCD-simplified, which account for heterogeneity estimation uncertainty, are typically well-calibrated in scenarios with more than three studies, with 95\% prediction intervals often approaching nominal coverage.
-They outperform the HTS prediction interval in terms of coverage and perform comparably to the parametric bootstrap interval, while sometimes being narrower under scenarios with few studies.
-The PCD-full interval captures the skewness of estimates effectively, achieving substantial correlations between interval skewness and data skewness under less than 50 studies.
-In contrast, the simpler predictive distribution PCD-fixed, which does not account for heterogeneity estimation uncertainty, produces 95\% prediction intervals that approach nominal coverage only when the number of studies is very large.
-Therefore, this method is unlikely to be useful in practical applications.
+Simulation results indicate that PCD-full and PCD-simplified, which account for heterogeneity estimation uncertainty, are typically well calibrated for more than three studies, with 95\% prediction intervals often approaching nominal coverage.
+They often outperform HTS in coverage and perform comparably to the bootstrap interval, while sometimes yielding narrower intervals for few studies.
+The PCD-full interval captures skewness effectively, showing substantial correlations between interval and study estimate skewness with fewer than 50 studies.
+In contrast, the simpler PCD-fixed distribution, which ignores heterogeneity estimation uncertainty, approaches nominal coverage only for very large numbers of studies and is unlikely to be useful in practical applications.